Saturday, May 10, 2008

 Gather what you’ve forgotten

-Gather what you’
+Gather what you’ve meant.

 Gather faith and Reverence